HOW TO SPEND 10 DAYS IN HAWAII – AN EPIC ITINERARY

 Helicopter Tour: Much of Kauai is not accessible by car, so it makes sense to explore it by air.

-Book a helicopter tour to see the natural beauty of Kauai from above.
+- Book a helicopter tour to see the natural beauty of Kauai from above.
 You’ll be able to see the winding rivers, rushing waterfalls, forests, and dramatic sea cliffs from a whole new perspective.
-The dramatic light of the setting sun making it even more memorable.
+The dramatic light of the setting sun makes it even more memorable.

 - Kauai Nightlife: If you’re traveling with kids, stop for dinner at Hukilau Lanai Restaurant in Kapa’a, where you can enjoy a delicious meal on the lanai (patio) and hear traditional Hawaiian live music (performing Wed – Fri nights).